PoTiwi/WebAssembler/README.md

 ### Performance tuning

-The VM yields to the browser's event loop every N instructions so the page stays responsive.
-The default (`50 000`) is a good balance, but you can tune it:
+The VM yields to the browser's event loop every N instructions to keep the page responsive.
+The default (`50 000`) is a reasonable middle ground, but you can tune it:

 ```js
 // More responsive during heavy loops (slower overall)